Saudi official denies threat to harm UN Khashoggi investigator | Politics

 Saudi official denies threat to harm UN Khashoggi investigator

 She said the remark was interpreted by U.N. officials as a "death threat".
-The United Nations confirmed her account on Wednesday, describing the remark as a "threat".
+The United Nations human rights office confirmed her account on Wednesday.
 Neither Callamard nor the United Nations has identified the Saudi official who made the remark.
 However, the head of Saudi Arabia's human rights commission, Awwad Alawwad, identified himself as the official on Thursday, while denying he had intended any threat.

 "It has come to my attention that Ms. Agnes Callamard ... and some U.N. officials believe I somehow made a veiled threat against her more than a year ago," Alawwad tweeted.
 "While I cannot recall the exact conversations, I never would have desired or threatened any harm upon a U.N.-appointed individual, or anyone for that matter," he said.

 He described himself as an advocate for human rights, and said: "I am disheartened that anything I have said could be interpreted as a threat."
-A source familiar with the matter had earlier told Reuters Alawwad was the one who made the remark.
+"DEATH THREAT"

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)